Dirty COW

-It has been demonstrated that the vulnerability can be utilized to root any Android device up to (and excluding) Android version 7 (Nougat).
+It has been demonstrated that the vulnerability can be utilized to root any Android device before Android version 7 (Nougat).

 History

 The vulnerability has existed in the Linux kernel since version 2.6.22 released in September 2007, and there is information about it being actively exploited at least since October 2016.
 The vulnerability has been patched in Linux kernel versions 4.8.3, 4.7.9, 4.4.26 and newer.

 The patch produced in 2016 did not fully address the issue and a revised patch was released on November 27, 2017, before public dissemination of the vulnerability.

 Applications

 The Dirty COW vulnerability has many perceived use cases including proven examples, such as obtaining root permissions in Android devices, as well as several speculated implementations.
 There are many binaries used in Linux which are read-only, and can only be modified or written to by a user of higher permissions, such as the root.
 When privileges are escalated, whether by genuine or malicious means – such as by using the Dirty COW exploit – the user can modify usually unmodifiable binaries and files.
 If a malicious individual could use the Dirty COW vulnerability to escalate their permissions, they could change a file, such as /bin/bash, so that it performs additional, unexpected functions, such as a keylogger.
 When a user starts a program which has been infected, they will inadvertently allow the malicious code to run.
 If the exploit targets a program which is run with root privileges, the exploit will have those same privileges.